MethodsDev/LongReadAlignmentAssembler/docs/methods_comprehensive.md

 Iteration continues until the relative change in log-likelihood falls below $10^{-6}$ or maximum iterations are reached (250 for quantification-only mode, 1000 during assembly).
 From the final proportions, unique read counts (reads assigned to a single isoform with $\gamma_{ri} \geq 0.9999$), total fractional read counts, isoform fractions, and TPM are computed.

-## Outputs

-LRAA produces reconstructed transcripts in GTF format with gene and transcript identifiers, exon coordinates, and metadata including TSS/PolyA boundary flags, internal priming status, and novel isoform indicators.
-Expression quantification tables provide per-isoform metrics including unique and total read counts, isoform fraction within gene, and TPM.
-Read-to-transcript assignment tracking enables downstream analyses requiring read-level resolution such as differential transcript usage or allele-specific expression.
-Optional BED format output facilitates genome browser visualization.

-When known transcript annotations are available and isoform discovery is unnecessary, LRAA can operate in quantification-only mode where splice-graph construction and isoform reconstruction are bypassed, reads are directly assigned to reference transcripts, and EM is applied per-gene to resolve ambiguous assignments.